CancerTargetLab/geomx_gnn/README.md

 - `--cell_pos_jitter`:
 Positional Jittering during training of cells in pixel dist.
 - `-cell_n_knn`:
-Number of Nearest Neighbours to calculate for each cell in graph.
+Number of Nearest Neighbours to calculate for each cell in graph and the minimum amount of cells per graph/image necessary to use the model.
 - `--subgraphs_per_graph`:
 Number of Subgraphs per Graph to use for training, should be a quadratic integer.
 If 0, train with entire graph.
 Can only be non 0 if `{measurements}.csv` contains Cell count data.
 - `--num_hops_subgraph`: